Azure/Industrial-IoT/docs/opc-publisher/commandline.md

 The following OPC Publisher configuration can be applied by Command Line Interface (CLI) options or as environment variable settings.
 Any CamelCase options can also be provided using environment variables (without the preceding `--`).

+Secrets such as `ApiKey` or any of the connection strings such as `EdgeHubConnectionString` should never be provided on the command line or as environment variables.
+It should be avoided at all cost.
+A file in the `.env` format can be loaded from a file that is specified in the `ADDITIONAL_CONFIGURATION` environment variable.
+If this environment variable is not provided `/run/secrets/.env` is assumed.
+This approach integrates with [docker secrets](https://github.com/compose-spec/compose-spec/blob/master/05-services.md#secrets) and other ways to provide secrets to during start up.
+An example of specifying secrets can be found [here](https://raw.githubusercontent.com/Azure/Industrial-IoT/main/deploy/docker/docker-compose.yaml).
+Rolling of secrets is not supported.

 > IMPORTANT The command line of OPC Publisher only understands below command line options.
 You cannot specify environment variables on the command line (e.g., like `env1=value env2=value`).
 All option names are **case-sensitive**!

 When both environment variable and CLI argument are provided, the command line option will override the environment variable.